Piggyback Loans (80-10-10 Loans)CASAPLORERTrusted & Transparent

 Other Mortgage Options

 Piggyback has a high credit score and a debt-to-income ratio requirements.
 Because of that, many borrowers who do not have enough to cov loans may be prohibitive for some borrowers due to their restrictions, specifically due to their higher 20% down payment may not be able to qualify for this type of loan, so they should look for alternative ways of getting a mortgage.
+Because of that, many borrowers who do not have enough to cover loans may be prohibitive for some borrowers due to their restrictions, specifically due to their higher 20% down payment may not be able to qualify for this type of loan, so they should look for alternative ways of getting a mortgage.
+One alternative is a seller carry back loan that works in a similar way to piggyback loans, but the seller plays the role of a lender for a second loan.
 Even people who qualify for a loan may find it beneficial to look through all options to ensure that they are getting the best mortgage solution for their personal objectives.
 Borrowers should look for the following options to decide what program fits them the most.

 - Government-Backed Mortgage Loans

 Government-backed mortgage loans such as FHA loans, USDA loans and VA loans are a good option to purchase a house without having enough to cover 20% down payment.
 They all have different requirements to qualify.